507: I Accuse My Parents

 Meanwhile, at Black Panther headquarters …

 See note on “Meanwhile, _____,” above.
-The Black Panther Party was a political organization that sought to empower African-Americans and protect black neighborhoods from police brutality.
+The Black Panther Party was a political organization that sought to empower Black people and protect their neighborhoods from police brutality.
 Active from 1966 to 1982, the group’s socialist and Marxist doctrines never quite coalesced, and leaders and prominent members frequently disagreed.
 They did drive FBI Director J. Edgar Hoover (see above note) berserk, however, and he personally supervised a massive program of surveillance, harassment, and infiltration against them.

 An imitation of American character actor Frank Nelson’s (1911-1986) famous catchphrase.
 Nelson got his start in radio, first gaining fame on The Jack Benny Program (see above note), usually playing a long-suffering and deeply sarcastic sales clerk.
 He carried that persona—and his catchphrase—onto television, appearing in sitcoms ranging from I Love Lucy in the 1950s to Sanford and Son in the 1970s.